Yordan Alvarez Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.00 team ERA that ranks 12th across all MLB pitching staffs.
+- The Yankees' 3.98 team ERA ranks 10th across all MLB pitching staffs.

+- Yankees pitchers combine to give up 168 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

+- Severino (4-8) gets the starting nod for the Yankees in his 17th start of the season.
+He has a 6.64 ERA in 81 1/3 innings pitched, with 71 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.